ebi-pf-team/interproscan6/README.md

 Explanation of parameters:

+* `-r 6.0.0-alpha`: Specify the version of the InterProScan workflow to use, in this case version `6.0.0-alpha`.
+For consistent and reproducible results, we strongly recommend always specifying a version.
 * `-profile test,docker`:
-  * `test`: Use an included example FASTA file.
+  * `test`: Run InterProScan with a small example FASTA file included in the workflow.
   * `docker`: Execute tasks in Docker containers.
-* `--datadir data`: Specify `data` as the directory for storing all required InterPro and member database files.
+* `--datadir data`: Set `data` as the directory for storing all required InterPro and member database files.
 The directory is created automatically if it doesn't exist.
 * `--interpro latest`: Use the most recent InterPro release.
 * `--download`: Download any missing metadata and database files into the specified `--datadir`